dcspaul/HaskellSF/ReadMe.md

 In this mode, any error messages are placed in the output file allowing them to be compared with the corresponding messages from the external compiler.

 The script runSF.sh is used to run the external compilers and must be in the same directory as the hsf binary.
-If external compiler is not in the path, the locations can be specified with the environment variables SFPARSER, CSF, and HPSF.
+If the external compilers are not in the path, the locations can be specified with the environment variables SF_SCALA_COMPILER, SF_OCAML_COMPILER, or SF_HP_COMPILER.

 ### Quickcheck

 The "-q scala" option generates random SF source files and compares the output of two compilers using quickcheck:

 	hsf -q scala

+### The Makefile

+As well as building hsf, the makefile supports some targets for doing quickcheck and comparisons using the supplied test files.
+This is configurable in the Makefile - read the first section of the Makefile, and create an "options.mk" file to override any variables you want to change.

 ### Building hsf